twilio/workshop/docs/dynamic_apps.rst

 --------------------------

 The first part of the guide walked you through running a sample application.
-Before continuing make sure that example is running and you have "Hello World" displayed in your browser.
-If you can't remember how to run the sample app, refer back to :ref:`setup`
+Before continuing, make sure that app is running and you have "Hello World" displayed in your browser.
+If you can't remember how to run the sample app, refer back to :ref:`setup`.

-Before we can write our web application we need to understand the Hello World example.
+Before we can write our web application, we need to understand the Hello World example.
 Let's go through the example line-by-line and how it works.
 Inside our ``main.py`` file: